JURASSIC PARK III

 In truth, for all that was said about the lack of script, Jurassic Park III is a film where it hardly matters.
 It seems more like William H. Macys issue was that he was a small cog in a giant blockbuster machine.
 The human characters here are simple sketches there is dialogue and banter between them but this is a film where the actors are only supporting the CGI animators and the film is less scripted than it is storyboarded.
 It is a film that has been construed entirely in terms of set-pieces.
 Here Joe Johnston at least provides a series of set-pieces that are as enthralling as any in Jurassic Park the spinosaurus battering and rolling the party about in the severed tail end of the plane; the velociraptor attack in the ruined lab; the pterodactyl attack and Alessandro Nivolas improbable but daring parasail rescue; the spinosaurus attack on the survivors in a cage on the back of a barge.
 Johnston sets one of these sequences up ever few minutes and the film slams and bangs with impressive regard whenever the dinosaurs appear.
 However, there is nothing else that connects the sequences together.
 Occasionally, Joe Johnston displays a sense of humour, like cutting between a ferocious dinosaur attack and Barney on a tv screen, but most aspects of the story the issue of the raptors intelligence, the parasail, the eggs, the satellite phone are heavily signposted for later in the film and the ending contains a ludicrous (literal) rescue by the seventh cavalry.

-A Jurassic Park IV was announced off and on for more than a decade after this film came out before iIt finally emerged with Jurassic World (2015).
+A Jurassic Park IV was announced off and on for more than a decade after this film came out before it finally emerged with Jurassic World (2015), followed by the upcoming Jurassic World: Fallen Kingdom (2018).